 Content Change Notification API

-The Content Change Notification API shall be issued by the Receiver to the currently executing Broadcaster Application if a new or new version of a signed package has been received and the Broadcaster Application has subscribed to receive such notifications via the API specified in Section 9.4.10.
+The Content Change Notification API shall be issued by the Receiver to the currently executing Broadcaster Application if a new signed package or new version of a signed package has been received and the Broadcaster Application has subscribed to receive such notifications via the API specified in Section 9.4.10.
 Note that a signed package is considered “received” if the contained files are available through the Receiver Web Server.

 The notification message contains a list of URLs referencing the received packages.